Industrial Applications of 3D Printing

 What is miniature model making?

-Miniature model making involves building replicas of objects, structures, or systems as a physical model from which the final product is to be designed.
+Miniature model making involves building replicas of objects, structures, or systems as physical models from which the final product is to be designed.
 These are highly detailed models that are made to scale with the design's form, proportions, and functionality based on the original design.

 Historically, miniatures were made by hand out of wood or clay, sometimes foam.
 Nowadays, these options have been highly broadened by modern technologies such as 3D modeling and 3D printing, laser cutting, and CNC machining, which have significantly broadened the options available, leading to more precise models, increased production speed, and even geometries that were previously unattainable.